-The State of Washington allows for continuous open enrollment of all qualified providers.
-Provider qualifications are available to the public on-line per Washington Administrative Code (WAC)388-825-072 Where do I find information on DDA's home and community based services (HCBS) waiver services, eligibility rules and definitions?
+The State of Washington allows for continuous open enrollment of most qualified providers.
+Provider qualifications are available to the public on-line per Washington Administrative Code (WAC).
 Waiver enrollees may select qualified providers at any time during the waiver year.
-Providers may enroll at any time during the year.
+Most providers may enroll at any time during the year.